brandur/sorg/content/fragments/airpods.md

 Apple's had a bad few years.
-Financially, things are great, but product innovation has not only slowed to a crawl, but in cases like the Touch Bar, has actually stopped, reversed, and is now chugging along at full steam in _the wrong direction_.
+Financially, things are great, but product innovation has not only slowed to a crawl, but in cases like the Touch Bar, has actually stopped, reversed, and is now chugging along at full steam in the wrong direction.
 I'd planned to ignore the release of the AirPods, but some personal anecdotes from a few early adopters were so strong, that I caved and bought a pair.